Fiscal Integrity Act (FIA)

 The law provides that a fiscal officer can be removed from office if there is clear and convincing evidence the fiscal officer acted knowingly, purposefully, or recklessly in engaging in misconduct or failure to act.
 That determination is made after substantial due process, starting with a written affidavit and any evidence.

-Prior to removal of a fiscal officer, the evidence is reviewed by the Auditor of State and then the Attorney General.
+Before a fiscal officer is removed, the evidence is reviewed by the Auditor of State and then the Attorney General.
 If the Attorney General agrees with the Auditor of State’s findings, the Attorney General will initiate a lawsuit for removal of the officer in the Court of Common Pleas of the jurisdiction where the misconduct took place.

-Any fiscal officer removed from office cannot hold another public office for four years and until repayment or restitution required by the court is satisfied.
+Any fiscal officer removed from office is prohibited from holding another public office for four years and until any repayment or restitution required by the court is satisfied.

 The following requirements must be met to move forward with removal-from-office proceedings: